October 07, 2021

 Lack of “Professional-Sounding Experience”

-First-generation college students may face financial instability during the academic year.
+First-gen college students may face financial instability during the academic year.
 This can require time spent working at off-campus jobs or taking care of other commitments, leaving less time for career development.

 “I don’t have a lot of professional-sounding experience,” one first-generation college student said in an interview with Veris Insights.
 “The only real work experience I have is working at Target or Wegmans.”

 You can alleviate stress by auditing internship postings and reconsidering how work experience is evaluated.
-Highlight skill needs like teamwork, customer service, and organization to create a more inclusive internship posting for first-generation college students.
+Highlight skill needs like teamwork, customer service, and organization to create a more inclusive internship posting for first-gen college students.

 “My parents don’t really have the financial position to help me out on a lot of things,” another student said.
 “I’m kind of on my own.”